No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Background and Motivation

-with $\epsilon=0.05$.
 SAR quantifies the alignment between the subspaces of two task matrices as a function of the number of dominant singular vectors of the merged matrix.
 To provide a single score measuring the overlap between two models, we denote with $\text{SAR}_\text{avg}$ the \textit{Average Subspace Alignment Ratio} across all layers.

 In \cref{fig:motivation_nai_vs_ar} (left, represented by stars), we plot the Normalized Accuracy Improvement achieved by TA on each task, given by $\text{NAI}(\theta_{\text{TA}}, \theta_t; \theta_0)$, against the Average Subspace Alignment Ratio of each task matrix $\Delta_t$ with the merged task matrix $\Delta_{\text{TA}}$, i.e. $\text{SAR}_{\text{avg}}(\Delta_t, \Delta_\text{TA}; k_\text{TA})$.
 First, we note that the alignment between task and merged matrices are notably high (ranging from 0.75 to 0.87), but vary significantly across datasets.
 This suggests that task vectors are well represented in the subspace identified by the task-arithmetic matrix but with different degrees of alignment and consistency depending on dataset characteristics.
-Furthermore, we highlight a strong correlation ($\rho=0.88$) between the performance improvement on individual tasks achieved by $\theta_{\text{TA}}$ and the degree of alignment of $\Delta_t$ with $\Delta_{\text{TA}}$.
+Furthermore, we highlight a strong correlation (Pearson correlation coefficient $\rho_{\mathrm{TA}} = 0.94$) between the performance improvement on individual tasks achieved by $\theta_{\text{TA}}$ and the degree of alignment of $\Delta_t$ with $\Delta_{\text{TA}}$.

-In~\cref{fig:task-wise-alignment}, we report the average alignment ratios between pairs of tasks, i.e. $\text{SAR}_\text{avg}(\Delta_i,\Delta_j; k_{\text{TA}})$.
+Analogous to the pairwise cosine similarity analysis between task vectors performed by \citet{ilharco2023task}, in~\cref{fig:task-wise-alignment} we measure the SAR between pairs of task matrices, $\text{SAR}{\text{avg}}(\Delta_i, \Delta_j; k_{\text{TA}})$, using the $k_{\text{TA}}$ dominant components of the merged Task Arithmetic model.
 Some groups of tasks exhibit higher alignment which is due to their semantic similarity, e.g. MNIST, SVHN, and GTSRB are digit recognition datasets, while EuroSAT and RESISC45 are satellite image datasets.
 On the other hand, datasets such as Cars, DTD or SUN397 are less aligned to other tasks.
 Most importantly, tasks belonging to highly aligned groups are also highly aligned with the TA model and achieve the highest accuracy improvements (see \cref{fig:motivation_nai_vs_ar}).
 The tasks that are not aligned are underrepresented in the dominant subspace of $\Delta_{\text{TA}}$, and the performance on them is low.